 Authentic Alpine Cuisine: No walking tour in Austria is complete without indulging in the country’s authentic alpine cuisine.
 From hearty stews and dumplings to mouthwatering pastries and freshly brewed beer, Austrian food offers a delicious blend of hearty and flavoursome dishes.
 As you traverse the trails, you will come across mountain huts and traditional alpine restaurants where you can refuel with local specialties.

 How long are your walking holidays in Austria?

 Our awe-inspiring Austria trips range from eight to nine days, giving you plenty of time to soak up your serene surroundings.
 In some you’ll settle down in the same hand-picked hotel throughout, while in others you’ll make your way from base to base – with our team taking care of your luggage transfers of course.

 If you’re setting out on our walking tour in the Austrian Tyrol, you’ll be guided every step of the way by one of our expert local guides.
 They’re more than route-finders however – you’ll hear fascinating insights into the region and its traditions, while ticking off the best local hideouts along the way.
 Leaving for the lakes?
 Our self-guided options include detailed kilometre-by-kilometre notes to keep you company on routes that have been tried and tested by our experts.

-Book your Austrian walking holiday today!
+Book your Austrian walking tour today!

-Whether you’re looking for activity-packed adventures, opportunities for sightseeing or relaxing rest days in a luxury pool and wellness centre, our walking holidays in Austria have got it all.
+Whether you’re looking for activity-packed adventures, opportunities for sightseeing or relaxing rest days in a luxury pool and wellness centre, our walking tours in Austria have got it all.
 If you’d like to customise one of our trips to make it that extra bit special, we’ll try our best to make it happen.